-• Keep vehicle doors and trunk locked and keep keys out of a child's reach.
+- Keep vehicle doors and trunk locked and keep keys out of a child's reach.
 Unsupervised children could lock themselves in an open trunk and risk injury.
-Children should be taught not to play in vehicles.

-• On hot days, the temperature in the trunk or vehicle interior can rise very quickly.
+Children should be taught not to play in vehicles. - On hot days, the temperature in the trunk or vehicle interior can rise very quickly.
 Exposure of people to these high temperatures for even a short period of time can cause heat-related injury or death.
-Small children are particularly at risk.

-pg.
-66 Locking and unlocking the car
+Small children are pg.
+68 Locking and unlocking the car